martagrz/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first-year PhD student in Statistics and Machine Learning at the Department of Statistical Science, UCL.
-My research interests lie at the intersection of statistics, machine learning and economics.
-The title of my project is _Policy search via multi-task Gaussian processes and reinforcement learning_, which is kindly sponsored by [Just-Eat plc](https://www.justeatplc.com/).
+I am a first-year PhD student at the Department of Statistical Science, UCL.
+My research interests lie at the intersection of statistics, machine learning, computer science and economics.
+My project is kindly sponsored by [Just-Eat plc](https://www.justeatplc.com/).
 I am supervised by [Petros Dellaportas](http://www.homepages.ucl.ac.uk/~ucakpde/).